Here at ShoutMeLoud, I often talk about web-hosting, as this is the first thing which you need to create a new WordPress blog.

 - I had a few old plugins installed & the site was slowing down due to PHP compatibility issues.
 Their support team looked into this day & night, helped me to find all the plugins which were outdated, and wherever possible, they also did extra coding to ensure the site was running smoothly.

-In my seven year blogging career, I have never had such a remarkable hosting experience.
+In my ten-year of blogging career, I have never had such a remarkable hosting experience.

 …you can see what I’m talking about.